Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 So the ability to restrict PDF use has become increasingly important over time.

 Adobe Acrobat and similar PDF Writer applications enable you to restrict PDF access, preventing only authorized individuals opening password protected PDF documents and restrict PDF use by applying a limited number of permissions (Printing, editing, copying content, extracting pages, filling in forms.).
 However, PDF restriction controls can be simply removed using freely available PDF password recovery programs, bypassed on a Mac, and removed using Google Drive.
 See removing PDF passwords.
+They are therefore completely useless and provide NO protection.

 PDF restrictions – what do they do?